biancabrown23/ios-structs-classes-lab/README.md

 bilbo.homePlanet = "Saturn"
 ```

+// They will not run currently because on line 60, it has that of a constant.

 Change the declaration of `bilbo` so that the above three lines of code **do** work:

+struct Alien {
+var name: String
+var height: Double
+var homePlanet: String
+}

+var bilbo = Alien(name: "Bilbo", height: 1.67, homePlanet: "Venus")

 ## Question 3